rahulvenugopal/haveyoumetrahul/public/research/hiring/index.md

 like you.
 Unfortunately, I can take only handful.
 Make your case, show me something tangible (a GitHub repo if you can code) apart from a CV statement.

 Thank you for considering me as a potential mentor.
-I look forward to the possibility of working together!
+I look forward to the possibility of exploring the mysteries of consciousness with you!

 ### What will I work on with you?
 > Oh, lots of interesting topics.
 Well, I am in the process of creating modules around topics like heart evoked potentials, data modeling, peripersonal space, [heart-brain models](https://arxiv.org/pdf/2409.15835), virtual reality paradigms, respiratory cycles and EEG and lot more.
-Will have a list here by 1st of June, 2026

 ### Formalities of the internship
 Internship application can be found [here](https://training.nimhans.ac.in/Training/index.jsp).